Automotive & Mobility

 Last but not least, the Logistics Living Lab – the logistics laboratory of the University of Leipzig – provides an excellent environment for fostering innovation and creativity through cutting edge research and development work, especially around the concept of Smart Last-Mile Logistics (SMile).

 As part of a strategic cluster policy, the Leipzig Region has created optimal conditions for the automotive industry in recent years.
 A regional network of producers, suppliers and research institutes provides valuable synergy and exciting opportunities for cooperation.
-Key players network through the ACOD Automotive Cluster East Germany, the AMZ Automotive Supplier Saxony, the Network Logistics Central Germany, and the Leipzig Foundry Network.
+Key players network through the ACOD Automotive Cluster East Germany, the AMZ Automotive Supplier Saxony, the Network Logistics Central Germany and the Leipzig Foundry Network.

 The Leipzig University of Applied Sciences (HTWK) and the University of Leipzig offer a wide range of technical courses that reliably supply the automotive industry with dedicated specialists.
 These include industrial engineering, mechanical engineering, electrical engineering and business informatics.